robobenjie/posetree/README.md

 ## Features

-* All poses are aware of all the frames which allows for powerful operations with simple code.
 * Write pose math designed for humans to read.
 * Think about quaternions as little as possible.
 * Never wonder if you are supposed to pre-multiply or post-multiply, or if you forgot an inverse somewhere.
-* Standalone and easy to integrate into any robotics stack.
+* Standalone, and easy to integrate into any robotics stack (works with ROS but does not depend on it).

 ## Basic Usage